 Improving crop nutritional value with genome editing

 Nearly 11% of people in the world are undernourished.
-This is due, in part, to nutrient deficiencies of the crops grown in different regions of the world.
+This is due, in part, to nutrient deficiencies in the crops grown in different regions of the world.
 To better nourish the world, researchers can use genome editing to boost the production of nutrients in crops.

 “Golden Rice” is a great example of a transgenic crop.
 Golden Rice produces large amounts of vitamin A. Its developers hoped it would be grown in regions of the world where people are vitamin A deficient.

 To create the first generation of Golden Rice, researchers identified genes for vitamin A production from Daffodil and Erwinia uredovora (a bacteria).
-Then they inserted these genes into rice.
+Then, they inserted these genes into rice.
 As a result, the rice produced large amounts of vitamin A and their grains turned a golden color.

 Unfortunately Golden Rice and many crops like it have not been adopted yet.
 A few reasons for this include: